algolia/color-extractor/README.md

 any of those two conditions is not met, but be aware that its precision will certainly be hindered.

-This tool only takes care of enriching your data.
-If you want to use Algolia to search this enriched data, the configuration of the index is still up to you.

 ## Installation

 The script and the library are currently targeting python 3 and won't work with